sharife/bluenotetx/site/content/post/moving-forward-a-blue-note-therapeutics-oncology-psycho-oncology-expert-panel-discussion.md

 author: Mark Elfers
 image: img/blog-panel.png
 ---
-View the panel video recording <a href="https://youtu.be/E6LxpLOfPbc" target="_blank">here</a> or read the transcript below.
+View the panel video recording [here] (https://youtu.be/E6LxpLOfPbc) or read the transcript below.

 *This transcript has been edited for clarity and accuracy.*